 Publishers Lisa Locascio, Kyle Lucia Wu

-Submissions Editor Michelle Lyn King
+Managing Editor Michelle Lyn King

-Senior Editors Kyle Lucia Wu, Rebekah Bergman, Emily Schultz (New York), Kara Levy (San Francisco) Lisa Locascio (Los Angeles) David McGimpsey (Montreal & Atlantic) Kathryn Mockler (Toronto) Bryan Hurt (Midwest) Carleigh Baker (Vancouver) JD Scott (The South)
+Senior Editors Kyle Lucia Wu, Rebekah Bergman, Emily Schultz (New York), Kara Levy (San Francisco) Lisa Locascio (Los Angeles) David McGimpsey (Montreal & Atlantic) Kathryn Mockler (Toronto) Bryan Hurt (Midwest) Carleigh Baker (Vancouver) JD Scott (The South) Kait Heacock (Pacific Northwest)

 CTO Brian J Davis